 For more information on result codes and the actions that you need to take, see Result codes.

 Some issuers are not yet ready to support 3D Secure 2, or have better authorization rates for 3D Secure 1.
 To optimize authorization rates, Adyen's Authentication Engine routes each payment to either the 3D Secure 2 or the 3D Secure 1 flow, based on issuer performance.
-To handle this scenario, make sure that you have implemented the 3D Secure 1 authentication flow.
+This means that you should make sure that your integration can also handle a 3D Secure 1 redirect authentication.

 In a full 3D Secure 2 integration, we will perform the authentication and proceed with the payment authorisation.
 If you choose to only perform one part of the process with us, use the following implementations:

 - Full integration on web, iOS, or Android: Perform both 3D Secure 2 authentication and payment authorisation with Adyen.

 - Authentication-only: Perform only the 3D Secure 2 authentication with us and submit the payment authorisation later.

 - Authorize with 3D Secure 2 authentication data: Use a third-party 3D Secure 2 provider and perform the payment authorisation request with Adyen.